9 tips for international students moving to the UK

 Check whether you're able to get the ball rolling from your home country to save time.
 Also look into whether your current bank has any links to UK banks, as this should make the process smoother.

-Student bank accounts are a great option, but not all banks offer student bank accounts to international students.
+Student bank accounts are a great option, but not all banks offer these to international students.

 Instead, check out our guide to the best UK international student bank accounts.
 Use our list as a starting point to find an account that suits you.